Mica-labs/MICA/README.md

 You can customize your bot on the left side of the page.
 After editing, click the `Run` button at the top right to generate the bot.
 If the generation fails, an alert will be displayed.
 Please check if your agents' format is correct.

 #### Load from Local Examples
 You can also load a bot from local examples and modify it as needed.
+Select any directory name to automatically load the bot.
 After selecting the bot you want to load, you can start a conversation immediately or modify it further.

 > Note: If you modify the examples, you need to click the `Run` button before testing the latest bot.
 Additionally, selecting multiple directories at the same time will cause a bot loading error.
 When deselecting, all unsaved changes will be lost immediately.